gdixon/fre.js/readme.md

 // create a ReplaySubject (with no buffer invalidation rules) const subject = new ReplaySubject();

-// setting a publisher will overide any previously set publisher using the decorator pattern subject.setPublisher(function (subscriber, publisher) {
+// Setting a Publisher will overide the internal Publisher and any other previously set Publishers using the *decorator pattern
+// *(each new publisher in the chain should invoke or replace the previous one) subject.setPublisher(function (subscriber, publisher) {
-    // call to the original publisher (to invoke ReplaySubjects publisher) publisher.call(this, subscriber);
+    // call to the original publisher (to invoke ReplaySubjects internal publisher) publisher.call(this, subscriber);

     // return a teardown fn to be added to the subscribers teardowns